}

 If the Republican Supreme Court does outlaw the counting of mail-in ballots received after Election Day, it, together with Republicans’ attempts to destroy the US Postal Service, will directly affect overseas voters like me.
 That’s because the attacks on the postal service mean it’s questionable whether a mail-in ballot sent from overseas has any chance of arriving by, let alone before, Election Day (no matter when it’s posted), so taking away the extra days many states permit may make it even more likely that the votes of overseas citizens won’t be counted—which is exactly what the Republican Party and its Dear Leader want.

-Another possible option might be to use a courier service, which Illinois law allows.
+Another possible option might be to use a courier service to deliver the ballot, which Illinois law allows.
 However, it has special requirements, apparently around federal licensing, which usually means major companies.
-Of the ones I know are acceptable, the only one I know for sure is still operating in New Zealand is FedEx, but as far as I know their only facility in New Zealand is at Auckland International Airport, and there’s no other option for collection.
-In the past, NZ Post had an arrangement with DHL who were their US partner for document deliveries in the USA.
-I didn’t know that wasn’t the case anymore until 2020 when I went to send my ballot by courier, and the carrier was a company I’d never heard of.
+Of the ones I know are acceptable, the only one I know for sure is still operating in New Zealand is FedEx, but as far as I know their only facility in New Zealand is at Auckland International Airport, and there’s no option for collection from individuals.
+In the past, NZ Post had an arrangement with DHL, who were their US partner for document deliveries in the USA.
+I didn’t know that was no longer the case until 2020 when I went to send my ballot by courier, and the carrier was a company I’d never heard of.
 I know the ballot was delivered to Chicago, but I never got a confirmation email that it was counted, so I don’t know whether or not it was.
 On the other hand, maybe they stopped sending the emails after 2016.

 I also hope this isn’t the last election Americans will ever have, because if the Republicans win, it’s game over.
-Sorry I have no hopeful words, that's just it.
-Vote.
+Sorry I have no hopeful words, other than just one: Vote.

 No comments: